menckend/alpha/index.md

 So, anyway; here we are.

 All works presented here are my own; you'll find them categorized under the dropdown arrows in the top-right.
-Ignore them; adore them; ... *abhor* them if you must.
-Either way, I hope you find them as much fun to read as I did to write.
+Ignore them; adore them; ... *abhor* them (if you must).
+Regardless, I hope you find them as much fun to read as I did to write.

 {% include links.html %}